avnigulati/Women-HealthCare/README.md

 [Get familiar](https://flutter.io/get-started/codelab/) with the language

 # Add other technologies used
+Uing Flutter with Android SDK.
+IDE used: Android Studio.

 # Getting Started
 Explain how to run the app on the local machine